-Catch and release fishing programs are available at Fish Camp and Phillips Junction as well as permitted in most of Philmont waters.
-Fishing is NOT permitted in the Middle, North or South Ponil Creeks, and at Cimarroncita.
+Catch and release fishing programs are available at select backcountry camps, as well as permitted in most of Philmont waters.
+Fishing is NOT permitted in the Middle, North or South Ponil Creeks, or at Cimarroncita.
 Fishing flies are available for purchase at the Tooth of Time Traders.
-Loaner poles are available at Fish Camp for the Fly Fishing program offered there.
+Loaner poles and flies may be available at select camps.